steadybit/preflight-kit/docs/preflight-api.md

 ### Status

-The status phase checks the current status of the preflight check.
+The status phase checks the current status of the preflight action.
 This is where the main validation logic occurs.
 For long-running checks (such as integrations with external approval systems), this endpoint will be called repeatedly until it returns `completed: true`.
 Steadybit calls this endpoint at the interval specified in the preflight description.

 #### Example